rsleem/CI-CD/Labs/02 GitOps/01 skaffold/skaffold.md

 ```
 skaffold dev
 ```
-Change the 'message in the main.go
+Change the 'Hello world!' in the main.go

+Ctrl+C will stop app.